 As noted in Section B of this document, NBEP is committed to running an open and inclusive plan development process where all interested voices will be sought out and heard.
 Further, as noted in Section E, we want to ensure that outreach is purposeful, systematic, and strives for collaborative engagement.
 The table below offers a simple framework to inform outreach to 11 types of interested public.
-Further, NBEP is currently undertaking a "gap analysis" to identify and prioritize partners included (or not included) in this table that should be engaged.
-More specific outreach plans will be developed based on these tools.
+More specific outreach plans can be developed based upon this guide.